xinity/dcos-docs-site/pages/services/edge-lb/concepts/index.md

 enterprise: true
 ---

-Edge-LB proxies and load balances traffic to all services that run on DC/OS.
-Edge-LB provides North-South (external to internal) load balancing, while [virtual networking](/latest/networking/load-balancing-vips/) provides East-West (internal to internal) load balancing.

-Edge-LB leverages HAProxy, which provides the core load balancing and proxying features, such as load balancing for TCP and HTTP-based applications, SSL support, and health checking.
-In addition, Edge-LB provides first class support for zero downtime service deployment strategies, such as blue/green deployment.
-Edge-LB subscribes to Mesos and updates HAProxy configuration in real time.
+One of the most important ways you can manage cluster operations is through efficient load balancing of access requests and workload processing.
+Load balancing improves the performance, reliability, and network efficiency for web-nased properties, applications, databases, and other services by distributing workload across multiple servers.

+Without load balancing, users or clients attempting to access a service can be blocked by server failures, network downtime, system overload, or too many simultaneous processing requests.
+You can mitigate these potential problems by introducing a load balancer and additional nodes on the backend to handle the demand.

-Conceptually, a load balancer provides a network communication layer for distributing client requests to applications.
-In its simplest form, you can envision the load balancing device represented like this:
+Conceptually, the load balancer provides a network communication layer for distributing client requests to applications.
+In its simplest form, you can envision the load balancing service represented like this:
 <p>
 <img src="/services/edge-lb/img/simple-load-balancer.png" alt="Load balancing as a network layer">
 <p>

+The load balancer is configured to accept the inbound requests for access to application services.
+The application name, node, and port define the frontend for the inbound request.
+The load balancer routes the inbound traffic to the appropriate backend servers that are configured to respond to the service request.

+You can configure and use Edge-LB to load balance traffic to all services that run on DC/OS Enterprise clusters.

+Edge-LB provides North-South (external to internal) load balancing, while [virtual networking](/latest/networking/load-balancing-vips/) provides East-West (internal to internal) load balancing.